joaosilva-pt/cxIntegration/README.md

 # Script
 ## Configuration
-The script configuration is on the script it self.
+The script configuration is in the script it self.
 For easy of use, all configuration settings is at the script's very beginning, in a well defined area.

 The configuration begins with